 Due to the coronavirus pandemic, all routine retinal screening appointments for patients with diabetes have been postponed.

-However, it is also important to know that a delay of a few months at this time is safer than attending certain appointments and increasing your risk of contracting the virus.
+If you were previously screened and found to have no retinopathy, you will be waiting a longer than usual for your next appointment because you are at very low risk of sight-threatening retinopathy.
+However, it is also important to know that a delay of a few months at this time is safe and helps to protect those most at risk of sight loss and reduces your risk of contracting the virus.
 It is very unlikely that during that time you would develop diabetic retinopathy that cannot be treated.

 Currently, RNIB recommends: